What are Some Other Causes of a High PSA?

 6. Prostate stimulation

 Any prostate stimulation can trigger the release of extra PSA.
-This can include some sexual activity, including ejaculation, but even having a DRE can raise PSA levels.
+This can include ejaculation and vigorous exercise, especially bike riding – but even having a DRE can raise PSA levels.
 For this reason, doctors usually draw blood before performing the DRE to avoid affecting the PSA test results.

 Some medications can artificially lower the PSA, such as finasteride (Proscar or Propecia) or dutasteride (Avodart).
 Be sure to remind your doctor of any and all medications you may be taking, so they can factor them in when assessing your PSA test results.

 PSA levels can fluctuate, and they can be influenced by a number of different factors.
 Your normal PSA levels might just be a little higher than most men in your demographic category.
-The important thing is to be able to freely talk over the possible factors so that your doctor can realistically assess your scores and you can monitor them over time.
+The important thing is that you’re aware of what’s going on with your body, and that you discuss the possible factors with your doctor.
+This will help both of you to realistically assess your test results and monitor them over time.